 I Spent 3 Hours Researching What Mic Every Top Podcaster Uses - Here's What Surprised Me

-I looked up the exact microphone setup of 15 top podcasters.
-The results were less varied than I expected — and the patterns reveal something useful about what actually matters in podcast audio.
+I verified the exact microphone setup of every top podcaster I could find a public source for.
+The results were less varied than I expected - and the patterns reveal something useful about what actually matters in podcast audio.

 I wanted to know what the biggest podcasts in the world actually run on.
 Not what their gear guides say, not what their sponsors want you to buy - what mic is actually on the desk during recording.

-The List: 15 Top Podcasters and Their Microphones
+The Verified List: Top Podcasters and Their Microphones

 Joe Rogan (The Joe Rogan Experience) Shure SM7B.
-This is the most documented podcast setup in the world.
-Every guest at the JRE studio sits in front of an SM7B.
+The most documented podcast setup in the world.
+Every guest at the JRE studio sits in front of an SM7B, visible on camera in essentially every episode.
 It's the mic that probably caused half the SM7B sales in the last decade.

 The Patterns That Surprised Me